hzrd149/blossom/buds/bud-01.md

 Events MUST be kind `24242` and have a `t` tag with a verb of `get`, `upload`, `list`, or `delete`

-Events MUST contain a `size` set to the blob size in bytes and a `name` tag set to the original filename

 Events MUST have the `content` set to a human readable string explaining to the user what the events inteded use is.
 For example `Upload Blob`, `Delete dog-picture.png`, `List Images`, etc

 All events MUST have a [NIP-40](https://github.com/nostr-protocol/nips/blob/master/40.md) `expiration` tag set to a unix timestamp at which the event should be considered expired.